General info

 To pass the exam the student needs to complete an individual project of data science and discuss it orally:

-the project, i.e., the used dataset and the analysis done (code and prose) in R Markdown format, is archived on a GitHub repository created by the candidate.
+the full project, i.e., the used dataset, the project document and presentation is archived on a GitHub repository created by the candidate.
+The candidate must also add the versions of the project document and presentation in PDF or HTML format.
 The repository link must be emailed to the lecturer at least 48 hours before the exam date

-the student is also asked to answer two randomly choosen pre-given general questions about the topics of the course
+the candidate is also asked to answer two randomly chosen pre-given general questions about the topics of the course

 Last updated